-(Jan 2017 – new restaurant added) The opening up of the Westgate and Jem shopping malls at Jurong East has really livened up the dining scene in this area.
+(2017 updates – new restaurants added) The opening up of the Westgate and Jem shopping malls at Jurong East has really livened up the dining scene in this area.
 The two malls combine to offer so many eating choices that it is quite hard to decide what to eat.
 These malls are packed on weekends.
 The best time to eat here is on weekdays when the crowd is thin and the restaurants make available some very attractive lunch time specials.
 Here is The Ordinary Patrons’ (TOP) list of food places and restaurants at Westgate and Jem, listed in no particular order.

 Aburi Sushi Heishirou – Aburi Sushi Heishirou restaurant is a relatively new restaurant that took over the space previously occupied by another sushi restaurant, Ryoshi Sushi Ikeikemaru.
 Read our review here.

 Paradise Dynasty is an outlet of the Paradise Group which has different styles of Chinese restaurants all over Singapore.
 Paradise Dynasty is a casual Chinese restaurant that focuses on cuisine from northern China.
 Read about our lunch here.